vincentchachere/Post-Installation-and-Configuration/README.md

 <ins>Configuring Users (Customers) inside osTicket</ins>:

-You've officially created your second Users!
+You've officially configured your second Users!

 *Go back into the User Directory to oberserve the Users you've created.*